btbishop93/btbishop93/README.md

 - 💬 Ask me about **Architecture, Flutter, Cryptocurrency or GraphQL**

-- 📫 How to reach me **btbishop93@gmail.com**

-- 📄 Know about my experiences [https://www.linkedin.com/in/brenden-b-tb93/](https://www.linkedin.com/in/brenden-b-tb93/)

 - ⚡ Fun fact **I am a big Top Chef fan!
 I am passionate about cooking and eating top notch food.**

 ---